 - What should I do if I’m caught violating an Oklahoma boating law?

-- What are the more strict Oklahoma boating laws?
+- What are the strictest Oklahoma boating laws?

 - What are the penalties for breaking a more serious Oklahoma boating law?